-Healthcare supply chain management, is one of the interesting topics for researchers in recent years.
-In the event of natural disasters and the creation of crisis situations, healthcare supply chain plays a very important and effective role in reducing fatalities and injuries, and ultimately save the lives of victims.
-So matters the integration of healthcare supply chain with crisis supply chain in the event of a natural disaster.
-In this paper, have been investigated the studies in the field of health supply chain and crisis supply chain, completely, and after analyzing these studies, have been proposed challenging issues and research opportunities in the integration of healthcare supply chain, and crisis supply chain in the event of natural disaster for future work.
-These issues are including of disruptions in supply chain transportation system in crisis circumstances, appropriate inventory model of the medical centers involved in the supply chain in crisis circumstances, integration of different parts of the supply chain in crisis circumstances and expanded use of information technology in the supply chain in critical circumstances.
+Healthcare supply chain management is one of the interesting topics for researchers in recent years.
+In the event of natural disasters and the creation of crises, healthcare supply chain plays a very important and effective role in reducing fatalities and injuries, and ultimately save the lives of victims.
+So matters the integration of healthcare supply chain with the crisis supply chain in the event of a natural disaster.
+In this paper, have been investigating the studies in the field of health supply chain and crisis supply chain, completely, and after analyzing these studies, have been proposed challenging issues and research opportunities in the integration of healthcare supply chain, and crisis supply chain in the event of natural disaster for future work.
+These issues are including of disruptions in supply chain transportation system in crisis circumstances, appropriate inventory model of the medical centres involved in the supply chain in crisis circumstances, integration of different parts of the supply chain in crisis circumstances and expanded use of information technology in the supply chain in critical circumstances.

 Aptel, O., & Pourjalali, H. (2001).
 Improving activities and decreasing costs of logistics in hospitals: a comparison of US and French hospitals.
 The international journal of accounting, 36(1), 65-90.

 Azadeh, A., Haghighi, S. M., Gaeini, Z., & Shabanpour, N. (2016).
 Optimization of healthcare supply chain in context of macro-ergonomics factors by a unique mathematical programming approach.
 Applied ergonomics, 55, 46-55.